Braves 1 win from WS after 10-2 win over Dodgers in NLCS G4

 Freeman and Ozuna each added RBI singles in the eighth.

 Wilson became the third-youngest pitcher to allow one or no hits over at least six innings in a postseason game.
-The right-hander struck out five and walked one, starting with a 1-2-3 first on 10 pitches and throwing his last pitch before .
+He struck out five and walked one, starting with a 1-2-3 first on 10 pitches.

+“Once I got out there and threw the first pitch I felt calm, cool and collected,” Wilson said.
+“We were able to stick to the game plan and that helped a bunch to execute pitches.”

 Kershaw, scratched from his scheduled start in Game 2 two days earlier because of back spams, struck out four, walked one and allowed four runs on seven hits in five-plus innings.
-The three-time NL Cy Young Award winner is now 11-12 with 4.31 ERA in postseason, as opposed to his 175-76 record and 2.43 ERA in the regular season during his 13 years in the big leagues.
+He is now 11-12 with 4.31 ERA in postseason, as opposed to his 175-76 record and 2.43 ERA in the regular season during his 13 years in the big leagues.

 After being left off the NL Division Series roster because of a groin injury, and not playing in the NLCS opener, Ríos homered when starting the last two games.
 He had one of the Dodgers’ postseason record five on Wednesday night.